qfpl/state-machine-testing-course/level04/README.md

 # Your Task

 Think over the commands you have written so far.
-For each command, decide whether you should write a negative command to contemplate it, and implement any necessary negative commands.
+For each command, decide whether you should write a negative command to complement it, and implement any necessary negative commands.